mistermicheels/learning-notes/architecture-design/Architectural-boundaries.md

 #### Source-level boundaries

 - Lowest-level boundaries
-- Use mechanism offered by the programming language (classes, interfaces, packages, modules, …)
+- Use mechanisms offered by the programming language (classes, interfaces, packages, modules, …)
 - Communication through simple method calls
   - Fast, don't have to worry about amount of communication passing boundary
 - Not visible at deployment time